ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/03-Install.md

 ## Getting started

 The Unity ML Agents toolkit provides a C# API for use in your project and Python scripts to run outside of Unity.
-We'll need Python itself and a few extra libraries.
+You will need Python itself and a few extra libraries.

-We need the Python tools before we can run our training stage, but to get going quickly we'll just install Unity for now.
+You will need the Python tools before the training stage, but to get started quickly just install Unity to begin.

-## The tools we will need
+## Tools

-We will install Unity via the Unity Hub.
+Install Unity via the Unity Hub.
 The Unity Hub provides an easy way to manage multiple installations of Unity.
-It also provides a straightforward way of adding the extra support modules we'll need.
-Here is what we'll end up with:
+It also provides a straightforward way of adding the required support modules.
+You will need the following:

 * Unity Hub
 * Unity